phun333/twitch-telegram-bot/README.md

 # Twitch Stream Notification Bot

-This bot monitors your specified Twitch streamer and sends notifications to your Telegram when they go live.
+This bot monitors your specified Twitch streamer and sends notifications to your Telegram when they go live

 ## Features